Open Access – Online access to research results

 It allows readers of scientific publications to read access, download, save, print and link a document openly and free of charge.
 The open access movement has also come to include open access to scientific primary and meta data, source texts and digital reproductions.
 With the progressing digitalisation in libraries, collections and museums as well as the growing amount of qualitative research data, open access (data) publications as well as the use of open licences have also become more and more frequent.
 These data can be used according to the license conditions without having to contact the author.

-- unauthorised/non-cited re-use
+- fear of unauthorised/non-cited re-use

 - time and financial expenditure